 If you have fatty liver because of obesity or unhealthy eating habits, your doctor may also suggest that you increase physical activity and eliminate certain types of food from your diet.
 Reducing the number of calories you eat each day can help you lose weight and heal your liver.

 You can also reverse fatty liver disease by reducing or eliminating fatty foods and foods high in sugar from your diet.
-Choose healthier foods like fresh fruits, vegetables, and whole grains.
-Replace red meats with lean animal proteins like chicken and fish.
+Choose healthier foods such as fresh fruits, vegetables, and whole grains.
+Replace red meats with lean animal proteins such as chicken and fish.

-Protecting your liver is one of the best ways to prevent fatty liver.
-If you choose to drink alcoholic beverages, do so in moderation.
+Protecting your liver is one of the best ways to prevent fatty liver and its complications.
+This includes drinking alcoholic beverages in moderation.
 According to the Centers for Disease Control and Prevention (CDC), “moderate alcohol consumption is defined as having up to one drink per day for women and up to two drinks per day for men.”